ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * If an email address is not provided during registration
    * If the client is not online during registration completion
 #### C. Acknowledgement receipt sent by SMS on completion of registration process
-1. When a registration is completed, that is, a Registration ID has been generated and assigned the system sends an acknowledgement email to the individual
+1. When a registration is completed, that is, a Registration ID has been generated and assigned the system sends an acknowledgement SMS to the individual
 2. The template of the SMS is defined by the admin at the country level.
 3. The “from” id of the SMS will be set up by the system integrator.
 4. The system triggers the SMS to the mobile number provided during registration.
-5. The SMS contains the registration number.
+5. The SMS contains the details as per the template configured by a country.
 6. An SMS  is triggered regardless of the applicant being an adult or child as determined by the date of birth.
 7. The system will not be able to send SMS, if the client is not online at the time of registration completion.

-**Proposed template**

-SMS content: “Dear [Individual full name], Thank you for registering with Digital Identity platform.
-Your registration id is [Registration ID].
-If there are any corrections to be made in your details, please contact the Registration center within the next 4 days.

 #### D. Sending email and SMS acknowledgements to additional recipients
 This feature enables registration client to send SMS and email acknowledgements to additional recipient\s (other than the individual’s primary email id and mobile number)